sinhui99/FinalYearProject-sinhui/README.md

 This is a guide on how to build the system step by step

 For those who intend to only test the model with testing set and saved model, kindly skip to instruction 11.

+If you have downloaded any pickle from GitHub or Drive, kindly put them in a folder named 'pickle' before running the program.

 1. Download the youtube-dl package.
 For Windows user, please go to folder ForWindowsUser.
 For Mac user, please go to folder ForMacUser.

 2. The package includes the videos download script, named download.bat (Windows) or download.sh (Mac).